Action on Smoking and Health: ASH (United States)

+In April 2024, ASH was one of three nonprofit organisations to file a lawsuit in the federal court in California to enforce the U.S. government to ban menthols.
+The plaintiffs voluntarily dismissed the case in October 2025.

 ASH (United Kingdom)

 In the United Kingdom, ASH is a registered charity established in 1971, that aims to eliminate the harm caused by tobacco.
 It works to raise awareness of the health risks of tobacco, and also campaigns for policy measures.
 It provides the secretariat of the All-Party Parliamentary Group on smoking and health.